Reiss1x/smart-gym-project/README.md

  * [ ] Deployment

 ## How to run
-You can run the project locally to check the responsiveness and button actions:
+For now, you can run the project locally folowing these steps:
 `https://github.com/Reiss1x/smart-gym-project.git` - clone this repository
 `npm install` - install dependencies
 `npm run dev` - run project